trimble-oss/devguide/content/innersource/introduction.md

 > Oram, A (2015) **Getting Started With InnerSource.** O'Reilly Media.
 > Get your free copy [here](https://www.oreilly.com/programming/free/getting-started-with-innersource.csp)

-## Project Ownership

-The InnerSource Guidelines project is run by the InnerSource Working Group.

-**Owners**:
-_please specify here the owners_

-**Trusted Committers**:
-_please specify here the trusted committers_

-## Getting Involved

-Contributions to these guidelines are very welcome.
-Please see [CONTRIBUTING.MD](CONTRIBUTING.MD) for details.

-### Communicating with the team

-_please specify here the communication channels_

-### Tracking and reporting issues/suggestions with these guidelines

-You can track list of current issues and their status in Jira. _please specify here the link for the board_

 ## Implementing the Guidelines

-You can find the detailed guidelines on implementing the various aspects of InnerSource within the Guidelines folder of this documentation, and an [implementation checklist](/innersource/implementation-checklist/) to help guide you through the steps is also available.
+You can find the detailed guidelines on implementing the various aspects of InnerSource in this section of the Developer Guidelines website.
+Additionally an [implementation checklist](/innersource/implementation-checklist/) to help guide you through the steps is also available.
 In summary the following steps should be taken to prepare your project for InnerSource:

 1. Define the Owner(s) and Trusted Committer(s) for your project, following the [InnerSource Roles guidance](/innersource/innersource-roles/).